Grandparents’ Rights Lawyers

 If a custody order does exist, all you need to do is file a motion to intervene and request visitation rights to your grandchild.
 In most cases, the court will enter an order for child custody and provide you with visitation rights, so long as the visits are considered to be within the child’s best interests.
 An attorney for grandparents’ rights can give you the best chance of success in this process.

 What to Do If Your Grandchild Is in Danger in a Custodial Parent’s Care

 Custody cases can take months to sort through.
 If your grandchild’s safety is compromised while in the care of their custodial parent, you don’t have months to waste.
 If you are worried about your grandchild’s safety, make sure to contact law enforcement and/or Child Protective Services in your grandchild’s area.
 If you’re fighting for custody, be sure to gather paperwork from these officials that documents the abuses.
 This information will help your case in a custody battle.

 Watching your grandchild become the subject of a custody dispute is not easy, but our grandparents’ law attorneys in NC and SC can make the process less daunting.
-With our legal team at Collins Family Law Group to provide you with excellent and comprehensive legal counsel, you’ll see a light at the end of the tunnel during even the worst of scenarios.
+With our legal team at Collins Family & Elder Law Group to provide you with excellent and comprehensive legal counsel, you’ll see a light at the end of the tunnel during even the worst of scenarios.
 We are dedicated, compassionate, and experienced, and we have one goal in mind: to provide you with the excellent legal advocation you deserve.

 She cares about her clients